How to Add Bullet Points in Excel? (Top 5 Methods)

-The fastest way to insert a bullet point is a keyboard excel shortcut.
+The fastest way to insert a bullet point is by using a keyboard shortcut.

 Select the cell in which you want to insert the point, then press the Alt + 7 or Alt + 0149 for a solid bullet.

-There are many different types of fancy bullet we can insert in excel.
+There are many different types of the fancy bullet we can insert in excel.